3D Merchandising

 • The Trade Marketing Challenge: Proposing a major category disruption often intimidates retailers.
 Securing shelf space requires solid, quantifiable evidence before any national rollout.

-• The technological solution: To test a disruptive relaunch without risking a decline in sales turnover, Category Managers now rely onA/B testing in Virtual Reality.
-Immersive shopper studies make it possible to validate the new segmentation through usage in a Digital Twin.
+• The technological solution: To test a disruptive relaunch without risking a decline in turnover, Category Managers now rely onA/B testing in Virtual Reality.
+Immersive shopper studies allow them to validate the new segmentation based on usage within a Digital Twin via our collaborative platform.

 In the world of FMCG (Fast-Moving Consumer Goods), revitalizing a mature category is the ultimate challenge for a Category Manager.
 Faced with often standardized store shelves and consumers spending less time in the aisles, the battle is no longer won solely on the product itself, but on the clarity of the offering.

-Today, a major trend is revolutionizing store layouts: usage-based merchandising.
-Instead of organizing products by their intrinsic characteristics or by brand, store layouts are adapting to the shopper’s mental model.
+Today, a fundamental trend is revolutionizing merchandising strategies: usage-based merchandising.
+Instead of organizing products by their intrinsic characteristics or by brand, store shelves are adapting to the shopper’s mental model.

 One of the most striking and recent examples of this revolution comes from the pre-packaged bakery aisle.
 Here’s a closer look at Jacquet’s bold strategy and how brands can test these disruptive concepts.